 Many thanks to Sergey Shishkin and the entire JSA team, which were able to fly to Guatemala in a short time and carry out the necessary work, as well as to the JSA office for the operational management of this project.

 And special thanks to Yana Appazova (Gugunava) for her ingenious idea to use food ice at the start of freezing the ice rink cover.

 ВЕРСИЯ НА РУССКОМ ЯЗЫКЕ:

 Other pages with information about the history of the installation of the famous ice rinks with the participation of JSA:

-(*) Photos with Vladimir Putin are posted in this post, just as a historical fact.
-JSA, represented by Alexander Strizhak, has its own personal view of what is happening in Russia, both domestically and in its foreign policy, as well as events related to the subsequent preparation and holding of the Olympic Games in Sochi.
+(*) Photos of Vladimir Putin are posted here, just as a historical fact.
+JSA, represented by Alexander Strizhak, has its personal view of what is happening in Russia, both domestically and in its foreign policy, as well as events related to the subsequent preparation and holding of the Olympic Games in Sochi.

-© All photos are copyright by JSA Stage Company.
+© All photos are the copyright of JSA Stage Company.